Disc brake pads are a consumable component of your bike, and it goes without saying that it’s important to keep them in good condition.

 Disc brake cleaner

-Be careful not to actuate the brakes at this stage, because squeezing the brake lever after you’ve removed the disc rotors can compromise the hydraulic system, and force you to bleed the brake unit.
+Be careful not to actuate the brakes at this stage.
+Squeezing the brake lever after you’ve removed the disc rotors can force the pistons beyond their limits and compromise the hydraulic system, forcing you to bleed the brake unit.

-Start by pushing the old pads into the calliper with a pad pusher tool or a large flathead screwdriver.
-You must do this at this stage because pushing on new pads or directly onto the pistons can cause damage.
+Start by pushing the old pads into the caliper with a pad pusher tool or a large flat head screwdriver.
+You must do this at this stage because pushing on new pads directly onto the pistons can cause damage.

 Install the new pads along with the retention pins and clips and return the wheel to the bike.
 Try to avoid squeezing the brake lever at this point.

-Closely examine the calliper position relative to the rotor.
-The rotor should be running parallel and central to the calliper body.
+Closely examine the caliper position relative to the rotor.
+The rotor should be running parallel and central to the caliper body.
 If it isn’t, undo the mounting bolts and adjust so the disc is centred.

-Unsure how to centre a calliper?
+Unsure how to centre a caliper?
 Check out our walkthrough video on how to do this here.

 When you’re absolutely sure that the disc is running straight, spin the wheel and squeeze the brake lever.
 It might take a few pumps before the pads bite.
 If they don’t grip the rotor after repeated pumps then you will need to bleed the brakes.